Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

 * A client will first sign-up to a service with a set of credentials (username and password)
 * After signup is complete the client will not yet have an access token, first they need to login
 * The client logs in to the system with the username and password used in the signup step, and if successful, receives their access token.
-The client stores the access token locally (eg. in the browser's storage) and it will need to send it for every request that wants to access a secured endpoint.
+The client stores the access token locally in the browser's storage, and will need to send it for every request that wants to access a secured endpoint.

-How we apply security to our endpoints is two fold.
+How we apply security to our endpoints is two-fold.

 1. By way of assigning a security declaration to the endpoints openAPI specification
 2. By checking the user permissions for that endpoint at the beginning of the endpoint code.